25 questions for interview

 Questions about compensation can feel awkward, but they’re necessary.
 Candidates may have difficulty answering if they haven’t considered their salary preferences.
 Still, hiring job applicants who feel comfortable with their initial earnings is important.

-when considering a job offer.
+Research suggests that 73% of candidates believe salary is the most important factor when considering a job offer.
 The ideal candidate should always have salary expectations before an interview and feel comfortable negotiating their wages.

 Consider applicants who understand the value of their work and ask for realistic compensation when answering this question.